yutianwuldeo/GR6901/week3_git.md

 - Version control is an important tool for working with code files (or anything that is saved as plain text).
 - git is the most common version control software in use today.
+- `git init`: initiate a new repo
-- `git status` : see what branch we're on and what state our repo is in
+- `git status`: see what branch we're on and what state our repo is in
 - `git log`: see the commit history of our branch
 - `git add file`: stage a file for a commit
 - `git commit -m 'message/comment'`: create a new commit with the staged files